You probably know we're a big fan of Qualia Mind at Alexfergus.com.

 By no means is the list of nootropics I compare Qualia Mind Essentials against exhaustive.
 There are some other nootropics on the market, such as Plato, that are so fundamentally different that it's hard to compare the two.

 I do think the overall price to value proposition is much worse for Plato, even though the overall supplement may be great for some people.
 If you want very subtle effects that don't necessarily target the receptors or availability of neurotransmitters directly then Plato is the way to go.

 For a more maximalist approach - as should become evident now - Qualia Mind Essentials is the way to go.

 Also, I'm fully aware that there are many, many companies on the market today offering nootropics.
 For the scope of the argument in this blog post, I've only compared Qualia Mind Essentials to the best offerings on the market.

 Exhaustively treating this topic would also bore the reader to death, moreover.
 Nevertheless, Qualia Mind Essentials is a tremendous offering in my mind and should be tried by almost anyone.

 Let's, therefore, take the 30,000-foot view and conclude:

 I've stated before that I think that nootropic use will become very widespread in the coming 10 years.

-Qualia Focus is an excellent supplement to lead in that transformation.
+Qualia Mind Essentials is an excellent supplement to lead in that transformation.